Glasnevin Cemetery, Dublin

 Facilities – The visitor centre houses the Tower Café, offering a varied menu, and the Glasnevin Trust Shop, which sells heritage‑themed souvenirs.
 Audio guides are free to download onto personal devices, and a stylus pen is provided for touch‑free interaction with exhibit screens.

 Accessibility – The museum interior is fully wheelchair‑accessible.
-The O’Connell Tower climb involves 198 steps and is therefore not suitable for visitors with limited mobility.
+The O’Connell Tower climb involves a steep staircase and is therefore not suitable for visitors with limited mobility.

 Booking – While walk‑in tickets are accepted, peak periods (especially summer weekends) can fill quickly.
 Advance booking via the official ticket page guarantees a spot on your preferred tour.